There exists a geographic point where two of the largest countries in the world are separated by less than three miles.

 How close is the United States to Russia?

-The closest geographic point between the borders of the United States and Russia lies in the Bering Strait located in the Pacific Ocean.
+The closest geographic midpoint between the borders of the United States and Russia is in the Bering Strait, located in the northern part of the Pacific Ocean, just south of the Chukchi Sea.

+This geographic point lies between the two islands that are the closest lands between the United States and Russia.
 Known as the Diomede Islands, this pair of islands is located between the coast of Alaska, United States, and midland Siberia which is part of Russia.
-The Chukchi Sea lies to the north and the Bering Sea to the south.

 This area is the closest country to the United States without sharing a border.
 Big Diomedes in Russia is only 40 kilometers (25 miles) from mainland Alaska.